 - Garnish: pineapple wedge

 Rub the lemon wedge on the outside of a double Old Fashioned glass, coat in toasted coconut flakes and set aside.

-Add remaining ingredients into a shaker with ice and shake until well-chilled.
+Add the Ocean vodka, Malibu coconut rum, Bols Blue Curaçao, lemon juice and pineapple juice into a shaker with ice and shake until well-chilled.

 Strain into the prepared glass over the coconut ice sphere (or a large ice sphere or cube).